Gold Standard Broth

 1 onion, chopped, if desired

-1. Grab the biggest stock pot you have and place the chicken bones and necks in the pot.
+1. Grab the biggest stock pot you have and place the chicken bones, necks, and feet in the pot.
+(The necks come with the whole chickens).
 Fill the pot with water, only covering the bones about half way, no more than 3/4 covered.
 Too much water will lead to watery chicken stock.

 2. Add in the remaining ingredients and bring contents to a simmer.
 Cover the pot with a lid, but leave it partially cracked.
 Simmer on low for 4-6 hours, stir occasionally.